Preparing for your baby to go home on oxygen

 Check your smoke alarms so you know that they work properly.
 Some oxygen suppliers will also contact the Fire and Rescue service to tell them that you are using home oxygen.
 The Fire and Rescue service may contact you to do a fire safety check for your home.

 The supplier will show you how to use the equipment and will talk to you about the safety measures when you have oxygen at home.
 Unit staff will also train you to use the equipment.
 You could ask a family member or a friend to be there when the oxygen is installed, so that they also know what to do.
+It may also be helpful to take notes when you are being trained, so you can refer to it if needed.

 Safety when your baby is going home on oxygen

 Oxygen is a fire hazard, so it is important to be very careful around flammable substances and to keep cylinders away from heat sources.
 Is it very important that you do not smoke or allow anyone to smoke near your baby.
-This include e-cigarettes.
+This includes e-cigarettes.
 The NHS website has some more information about what to be aware of.

 How will I know what level of oxygen to use?